 The European Transport Workers' Federation (ETF) embraces transport trade unions from the European Union, the European Economic Area, and Central and Eastern Europe.
-The ETF represents more than 5 million transport workers from transport unions across Europe.
+The ETF represents more than 5 million transport workers from more than 200 transport unions and 41 European countries.
 Our vision is fair transport.